ansonl/ansonl.github.io/_maps/1-release-notes.md

 ---
 title: "Release Notes"
 layout: post
+permalink: /maps/release-notes/
 image:
   path: /assets/images/maps/3d-printable-maps-banner.webp
   thumbnail: /assets/images/maps/release-notes.jpg
 show_subscribe: false
 excerpt: >
-  Check out the improvements and additions in the latest 3D model update.
+  See what's new and improved in the latest 3D map update.
 ---

 **Major Releases** represent a batch improvements for a region.
 Individual maps are updated in **revisions** on a rolling schedule.
 Thus release notes for a **Major Release** cover all subregion map variants with specified **revision** numbers underneath the Variant Chart.